alijahnas/CKA-practice-exercises/application-lifecycle-management.md

 </p>
 </details>

+Questions:
-Check the history of the deployment and rollback to previous revision.
-Then check that the nginx image was reverted to 1.16.
+- Check the history of the deployment and rollback to previous revision.
+- Then check that the nginx image was reverted to 1.16.

 <details><summary>Solution</summary>
 <p>